LT RICHARD W. HASTINGS, USN

 Loss

 Richard died on May 14, 1966 aboard the hospital ship USS Repose (AH 16) of injuries sustained when an aircraft struck the ramp of USS Ticonderoga (CV 14) on April 14.
 Ticonderoga was operating off the coast of Vietnam at the time, though it was one of her final days on station before she began the voyage home to San Diego.
+He was a member of Fighter Squadron (VF) 51.

 Other Information